rybafish/rybafish.github.io/variables.md

 **Before we start**

-**Limitation:** Variable names or values cannot contain coma characters.
+**Limitation:** Variable names **or values** cannot contain coma characters.
+Never.
 This will brake parsing.
+But... there are replacements possible, see below.

-**Okay, start**
+**Okay, now start**

-Starting 09 beta 1 (not released yet) RybaFish supports "variables" in custom KPIs.
+Starting 091 beta 1 (not released yet) RybaFish supports "variables" in custom KPIs.

 Variables are placeholders that will be replaced by actual values before usage.
-Variables defined in the custom KPI yaml file, for example:
+Variables defined in the custom KPI yaml file, for example let's take updated [expensive statements](/customKPIgantt) custom KPI definition exp_st.yaml:

 ```
 variables: 'y1: 10, y2: 50, threshold: 30, user: %'